vessl-ai/examples/serve-quickstart/README.md

 # 1-minute guide to VESSL Serve

-Welcome to the fast track for deploying your LLaMA 3 model with VESSL Serve!
-This guide will walk you through setting up a text generation API using vLLM acceleration.
+Here's a 1-minute quickstart for deploying your Llama 3 model with VESSL Serve.
+You will set up a text generation API using vLLM acceleration.

 ## What's included
 * `quickstart.yaml` - A YAML configuration file that specifies the service details such as computing resources, autoscaling options, and port settings for your API server.
 * `api-test.py` - A script to interact with your FastAPI-enabled text generation app which utilizes vLLM-accelerated LLaMA 3.

 ## Launch the app

-Deploy your service easily with VESSL Serve using the following command, which creates a new revision of your model ready for production:
+Easiily deploy your service with VESSL Serve using the following command, which creates a new revision of your production model.
 ```
 vessl serve revision create -f quickstart.yaml
 ```

 Behind the scenes, VESSL Serve manages several operations to facilitate model deployment:

 * Spin up a GPU-accelerated workload and set up a service environment